A Classical Realizability Model arising from a Stable Model of Untyped Lambda Calculus: Summary

 We have shown that a new boolean non-Grothendieck topos $\Kcal$ arises from a canonical model of $\lambda$-calculus with control in the category $\mathbf{Coh}$ of coherence spaces and stable functions.
 We have shown that $\Kcal$ validates all true sentences of first order arithmetic and also countable (and dependent) choice.

-We have also observed that the model constructions collapses to the ground model $\Set$ when starting form the canonical model of $\lambda$-calulus with control in Scott domains where as usual the culprit is parallel-or.
+We have also observed that the model constructions collapses to the ground model $\Set$ when starting from the canonical model of $\lambda$-calulus with control in Scott domains where as usual the culprit is parallel-or.

 There are still quite a few open questions about the topos $\Kcal$ arising from the stable model of $\lambda$-calulus with control.
-One would like to see a conrete example of a set-theoretic statement holding in $\Set$ but not in $\Kcal$.
+One would like to see a concrete example of a set-theoretic statement holding in $\Set$ but not in $\Kcal$.
 We suspect that AC, the full axiom of choice, is such an example but have not been able yet to verify this.
 Moreover, one would like to know whether every closed formula in the language of set theory is decided by $\Kcal$.

+All our arguments apply also to the case when $D \cong \Sigma^{D^\omega}$ is solved in the category of observably sequential algorithms because it does not host parallel-or and all (even non-effective) elements of $D^\omega$ are represented by elements of $D$.